tytso/xfstests-bld/Documentation/gce-xfstests.md

 List the current test instances.
 With the -l option, it will list the current status of each instance.

-This command can be abbreviated as "gce-xfstests ls".
+This command can be abbreviated as `gce-xfstests ls`.

-The ls-gce option is a convenience command for "gcloud compute --project GCE_PROJECT instances list --regexp ^xfstests.*"
+The ls-gce option is a convenience command for `gcloud compute --project GCE_PROJECT instances list --regexp ^xfstests.*`

 ### gce-xfstests rm-instances INSTANCE

 Shut down the instance.
-If test kernel has hung, it may be useful to use "gce-xfstests console" to fetch the console, and then use "gce-xfstests rm" and examine the results disk before deleting it.
+If test kernel has hung, it may be useful to use `gce-xfstests console` to fetch the console, and then use `gce-xfstests rm` and examine the results disk before deleting it.

-This command can be abbreviated as "gce-xfstests rm"
+This command can be abbreviated as `gce-xfstests rm`

 ### gce-xfstests abort-instances INSTANCE

-this command functions much as the "gce-xfstests rm-instances" command, except it makes sure the results disk will be deleted.
+this command functions much as the `gce-xfstests rm-instances` command, except it makes sure the results disk will be deleted.

-This command can be abbreviated as "gce-xfstests abort"
+This command can be abbreviated as `gce-xfstests abort`

+> **_NOTE:_** This command will delete the cache pd for KCS.

 ### gce-xfstests ls-disks

 List the GCE disks.
-This is a convenience command for "gcloud compute --project "$GCE_PROJECT" disks list --regexp ^xfstests.*"
+This is a convenience command for `gcloud compute --project "$GCE_PROJECT" disks list --regexp ^xfstests.*`

-ALIAS: gce-xfstests ls-disk
+ALIAS: `gce-xfstests ls-disk`

 ### gce-xfstests rm-disks DISK

 Delete a specified GCE disk.
-This is a convenience command for "gcloud compute --project "$GCE_PROJECT" disks delete DISK"
+This is a convenience command for `gcloud compute --project "$GCE_PROJECT" disks delete DISK`

-ALIAS: gce-xfstests rm-disk
+ALIAS: `gce-xfstests rm-disk`

-### gce-xfstests ls-results
+### gce-xfstests ls-results|ls-gce

 List the available results tarballs stored in the Google Cloud Storage bucket.
-This is a convenience command for "gsutil ls gs://GS_BUCKET/results.*" (ls-results) or "gsutil ls gs://GS_BUCKET" (ls-gcs).
+This is a convenience command for `gsutil ls gs://GS_BUCKET/results.*` (`ls-results`) or `gsutil ls gs://GS_BUCKET` (`ls-gcs`).

 ### gce-xfstests rm-results RESULT_FILE

 Delete a specified result tarball.
-This is a convenience command for "gsutil rm gs://GS_BUCKET/RESULT_FILE".
+This is a convenience command for `gsutil rm gs://GS_BUCKET/RESULT_FILE`.

 ### gce-xfstests get-results [--unpack | --summary | --failures ] RESULT_FILE

 Fetch the run-tests.log file from the RESULT_FILE stored in the Google Cloud Storage bucket.
-The --summary or --failures option will cause the log file to be piped into the "get-results" script to summarize the log file using the "-s" or "-F" option, respectively.
-The "--failures" or "-F" option results in a more succinct summary than the "--summary" or "-s" option.
+The `--summary` or `--failures` option will cause the log file to be piped into the `get-results` script to summarize the log file using the `-s` or `-F` option, respectively.
+The `--failures` or `-F` option results in a more succinct summary than the `--summary` or `-s` option.

-The --unpack option will cause the complete results directory to be unpacked into a directory in /tmp instead.
+The `--unpack` option will cause the complete results directory to be unpacked into a directory in `/tmp` instead.

+## Managing multiple tests with LTM server

+Gce-xfstests provides a service called Lightweight Test Manager (LTM) to launch and manage multiple tests automatically.
+It can parallelize tests, monitor test progress, aggregate test results and do more.
+To launch the LTM server, use the following command:

+        gce-xfstests launch-ltm

+It launches a VM named "xfstests-ltm" in your GCE project.
+Then you can run tests through LTM server by adding `ltm` to the regular command:

+      	gce-xfstests ltm [-c <cfg>] [-g <group>]|[<tests>] ...

+The LTM server attempts to split your config into smaller tests, one `cfg` for each.
+For example, it splits the config `full` into `-c ext4/data_journal full, -c ext4/encrypt full, -c ext4/ext3 full...` For more details about how LTM splits the config, check [parser.go](kvm-xfstests/test-appliance/files/usr/local/lib/gce-server/util/parser/parser.go).

+Then the LTM server will launch these tests in parallel and monitor the status of each test VM.
+If a single test makes no progress in an hour, it will kill that test VM early.
+After all tests finish, the LTM server aggregates the test results into one tarball and upload it to the GCS bucket.

+> **_NOTE:_** Some command line arguments takes no affect with LTM., including `--instance-name, --gce-zone, --hooks` and more.

+## Building kernels remotely with KCS server

+Gce-xfstests also provides a way to build kernel images remotely on the Kernel Compile Server (KCS).
+To build a kernel and run tests on it, you can specify the git repo for the kernel source code with `--repo` and a single revision (SHA-1 hash, tag name or branch name) with `--commit`:

+        gce-xfstests ltm [-c <cfg>] [-g <group>]|[<tests>] ... [--repo <url>] --commit <rev>

+If you've set `GIT_REPO` in `~/.config/gce-xfstests`, then `--repo <url>` can be omitted.
+The LTM server will launch the KCS server in a separate VM to build the kernel and use the built image to run xfstests.
+KCS builds your kernel with [x86_64-config-5.4](kernel-configs/x86_64-config-5.4) by default, but you can provide a custom config with `--config <filepath>` as well.

+Under rare conditions you might want to build the kernel image only.
+First make sure the KCS server is running with the command:

+        gce-xfstests launch-kcs

+Then use the following command to build the kernel:

+        gce-xfstests kcs --repo <url> --commit <rev>

+After the compilation finishes, you will find the built kernel under GCS path `BUCKET_ROOT/kernels/`.

+The KCS server uses a cache pd to store local repositories, cached compilations and build logs.
+The cache pd is auto-generated when launching KCS for the first time and gets reused later.
+While the LTM server keeps running unless you kill it explicitly, the KCS server shuts down itself automatically after being idle for more than one hour.

+## Running gce-xfstests test spinner

+With LTM and KCS, gce-xfstests supports a test spinner that watches a git repo and run tests on newly pushed code automatically.
+You can initiate a new watcher with command:

+        gce-xfstests ltm [-c <cfg>] [-g <group>]|[<tests>] ... [--repo <url>] --watch <branch>

+LTM server will check for new commit on `branch` periodically, build kernels and launch tests when new code are pushed to this branch.
+If you've set up the email service, a new email is sent to you every time a new round of tests finishes.

+You can have multiple watchers running at the same time, but only one watcher is allowed for each branch.
+To terminate a watcher, use command:

+        gce-xfstests ltm [--repo <url>] --unwatch <branch>

+## Searching for buggy commits with git bisect

+Sometimes you might apply some patches only to find some xfstests tests fails, and you want to find the commit that introduces the bug.
+Gce-xfstests provides an automated way to perform git-bisect on a git tree.
+To use git bisect, you need to provide the tests that you expect to fail, a `bad_rev` commit that is known to have the bug, and at least one `good_rev` commit that is known to be before the bug was introduced:

+        gce-xfstests ltm [-c <cfg>] [-g <group>]|[<tests>] ... [--repo <url>] \
+        --bisect-bad <bad_rev> --bisect-good <good_rev> [--bisect-good <good_rev1> ...]

+The KCS server will use a binary search approach to find which commit between two endpoints that introduced a bug causing any of the tests to fail.
+This process involves multiple rounds of building kernels and running xfstests.
+If the server encounters a kernel build error or any test error (e.g. crashed test VMs), the corresponding commit is skipped.

+After git bisect finishes, you will receive an email containing the bisect log report.
+Test results are also uploaded to the GCS bucket.

 # Creating a new GCE test appliance image